NATS Holdings

 NATS Holdings, formally National Air Traffic Services (NATS), provides en-route air traffic control services to flights within the UK flight information regions and the Shanwick Oceanic Control Area.
-It also provides air traffic control services to 14 UK airports.
+It also provides air traffic control services to 16 UK airports, and 1 British Overseas Territory.

 The company's en-route business is regulated and operated under licence from the Civil Aviation Authority (CAA).

 History

 The organisation was originally set up as the National Air Traffic Control Services (NATCS) in 1962, bringing together responsibility for the UK's existing military and civil air traffic control services.

 The organisation became National Air Traffic Services (NATS) when the responsibility for sponsoring the civil air traffic service component was transferred to the newly formed Civil Aviation Authority (CAA) in 1972.
 Before this it had no legal existence – all contracts were with the CAA or MoD.

 Until its establishment as a separate company, the leadership of NATS (the "Controller") alternated between civil and military, the latter normally a serving air marshal.
 The first controller was Sir Laurence Sinclair, exceptionally a retired air vice marshal.
 NATS staff were drawn from and paid by, the CAA and the MoD.

 In 1992 it was recognised by the Government that as a service provider, NATS should be operated at some distance from its regulator, the CAA.
 Although debated, it was decided that NATS should not be privatised at that time.
 NATS was re-organised into a limited company on 1 April 1996 and became a wholly owned subsidiary of the CAA.
-The direct involvement of military officers in the management of NATS ended at this time, although the last military Controller, Air Marshal Sir Thomas Stonor, KCB, had retired in 1991.
+The direct involvement of military officers in the management of NATS ended at that time, although the last military controller, Air Marshal Sir Thomas Stonor, had retired in 1991.

 In 1998, a public-private partnership was proposed.
 This was written into the Transport Act 2000 and in 2001 51% of NATS was transferred to the private sector.
 However, due to the decline in air traffic following the 11 September 2001 attacks an additional investment of £130m was required, £65m coming each from the UK government and BAA, which received 4% of the company in return.

 As a public-private partnership the UK government holds 49% and a golden share, with 42% held by the Airline Group, 5% by NATS staff, and 4% by UK airport operator LHR Airports Ltd.

+NATS headquarters is located at Whiteley, Fareham, in Hampshire, England.